 The company wasted no time since its formation because in 2010, they made a move to acquire Xmarks, a browser extension that enabled password syncing between browsers.
 LastPass seems to have discontinued service for Xmarks since 2018, but I think it’s pretty apparent that they’ve integrated Xmarks’ tech into their password manager program, which now allows password syncing across multiple devices.

-In 2015, LastPass was acquired by LogMeIn for $125 million, an SAAS giant with a very impressive list of SaaS brands under their belt, such as GoToWebinar, Jive, RemotelyAnywhere and Bold360.
+In 2015, LastPass announced they are being acquired by LogMeIn for $125 million, an SaaS giant with a very impressive list of SaaS brands under their belt, such as GoToWebinar, Jive, RemotelyAnywhere and Bold360.

 The move was a very controversial one with LastPass users throwing a fit over the acquisition, as LogMeIn isn’t exactly known to be the most ethical company.